KQM-git/TCL/characters/cryo/rosaria.md

 {% tab title="Ascension 4" %}
 ### **Shadow Samaritan**

-Casting **Rites of Termination** increases CRIT RATE of all nearby party members, excluding Rosaria herself, by 15% of Rosaria's CRIT RATE for 10s.
-CRIT RATE bonus gained this way cannot exceed 15%.
+Casting **Rites of Termination** increases CRIT Rate of all nearby party members (except Rosaria herself) by 15% of Rosaria's CRIT Rate for 10s.
+CRIT Rate Bonus gained this way cannot exceed 15%.

-* The CRIT RATE shared by **Shadow Samaritan** can be stacked with external CRIT buffs that show up in a character's stat sheet
+* The CRIT Rate shared by **Shadow Samaritan** can be stacked with external CRIT buffs that show up in a character's stat sheet
-  * For example, the CRIT RATE shared by **Shadow Samaritan** stacks with both Hu Tao's A1 talent and Geo MC C1.
+  * For example, the CRIT Rate shared by **Shadow Samaritan** stacks with both Hu Tao's A1 talent and Geo MC C1.

 {% endtab %}
 {% endtabs %}